Retail Food Establishments

 To pay by credit card or e-check over the phone, call our office during business hours at (970) 725-3288.
 There is a $1 processing fee for e-check, and a $0.75 + 2.25% processing fee for credit cards.

-*Mobile food trucks still fall under statewide licensing requirements; see below.
+*Mobile food trucks still fall under statewide licensing requirements.

 Report a Concern with a Retail Food Establishment

 To report a concern with a restaurant, grocery store, or other retail food establishments, use our online form.
-Please note that if you wish to report the concern anonymously using the form, you cannot be signed in.
+To report concerns anonymously, do not sign in to CivicPlus.

 You may also email firstname.lastname@example.org or call us at (970) 725-3792.